piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/cyberark-dashboard-configuration.md

    SAML authentication for CyberArk Privilege Cloud requires {{ en.RDM }} 2023.2.17 or newer.
    {% endsnippet %}
 {% snippet icon.badgeCaution %}
-Your CyberArk Vault administrator should provide you with the authentication model being used, but if, in the PVWA, you click on a link that matches your corporate domain name, this indicates that the LDAP model is being used.
+Your CyberArk {{ en.VLT }} administrator should provide you with the authentication model being used, but if, in the PVWA, you click on a link that matches your corporate domain name, this indicates that the LDAP model is being used.
 The icon looks like the following:
 ![LDAP CyberArk Icon](https://webdevolutions.azureedge.net/docs/en/kb/iconldapcyberark.png)
 {% endsnippet %}